kubegc/frontend/README.md

 git clone https://github.com/kubesys/kube-frontend
 ```

-[required] open run.sh and set fip='ip'.
+[required] open install.sh and set fip='ip'.
 If it is a VM with a public IP, the 'ip' is public ip; otherwise, it is the ip used by physical or virtual machines

 [required] deploy frontend

 ```
-bash run.sh
+bash install.sh
 ```